2025–26 National Cricket League Twenty20

-The 2025–26 National Cricket League Twenty20 (NCL T20) is the third edition of the National Cricket League Twenty20, a Twenty20 cricket competition played in Bangladesh.
-It taking place from 14 September to 12 October 2025.
-Eight teams, including seven divisional teams and Dhaka Metropolis will participate in the tournament.
+The 2025–26 National Cricket League Twenty20 (NCL T20) was the third edition of the National Cricket League Twenty20, a Twenty20 cricket competition played in Bangladesh.
+The tournament took place from 14 September to 12 October 2025.
+Eight teams, including seven divisional teams and Dhaka Metropolis participated in the tournament.

-The tournament will be held in three venues across Sylhet, Rajshahi and Bogura, organized by the Bangladesh Cricket Board (BCB).
-The league will be used as the pathway of selecting players for the players' draft of the 2026 Bangladesh Premier League, and finding local talents to nurture them.
-Rangpur Division are the defending champions.
+The tournament was held in three venues across Sylhet, Rajshahi and Bogura, organized by the Bangladesh Cricket Board (BCB).
+The league was used as the pathway of selecting players for the players' draft of the 2026 Bangladesh Premier League, and finding local talents to nurture them.
+Rangpur Division are the reigning defending champions.

 Teams

-Eight teams will play in the tournament.
-The teams are listed below.
+The eight teams that took part in the tournament are listed below: